takien/ClipArt/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ClipArt is a WordPress plugin to collect, organize, and insert clip art on your WordPress site.
-ClipArt also allow you to search online FREE clipart from Open Clip Art Library <http://openclipart.org> and download them to your library.
+Collect, organize, and insert clip art to your WordPress.
+Import FREE clipart from http://openclipart.org and save to your library.

 == Description ==